International Day of Happiness: India’s diversity makes its millennials happy

 “I am happy to see that India is now opening up to the idea of crowd-funding.
 It’s wonderful to see people wanting to help people that they don’t know and believing in the power of the crowd.”

-—Varun Sheth, 30, CEO, Ketta, a crowdfunding platform
+—Varun Sheth, 30, CEO, Ketto, a crowdfunding platform

 “Travelling within India makes me the happiest.
 Trying different foods and really immersing myself in different cultures makes me feel like I have so much more to see and do in my country.”